Skip to content

 Is It Better to Braze or Weld Cast Iron?
-Which One Is Best
+Pros and Cons

-Brazing and welding are two popular methods to permanently joint metals.
-After reading this article, you will know why one of them is the best for most cast iron repairs.
+Brazing and welding are two popular methods to permanently join metals.
+After reading this article, you will know their pros and cons and why one of them is the best for most cast iron jobs.

 But there is something to clarify first.
 Many people use the word brazing when working on cast iron, but what they actually do is braze welding.
 Therefore, this article will be about welding versus braze welding rather than typical brazing.